Skip to content

 When the film "Jurassic Park" triggered a worldwide storm of enthusiasm for the subject of dinosaurs in 1993, Schleich created a collection of the prehistoric giants in collaboration with palaeontologists from the Berlin Museum of Natural History.
 The series was extremely successful and was even used in biology lessons and in exhibitions about the Jurassic period because of its attention to detail.
 Other themed worlds such as Farm and Elves contributed to the company's ongoing success and the licensing sector expanded beyond PEANUTS™ and The Smurfs™: in 2014, Schleich teamed up with Warner Bros.
 Consumer Products to develop a series of famous superheroes on behalf of DC Entertainment, including the Batman™, Superman™ or The Flash™ toy figures.

-Today, the portfolio takes into account the play needs of children at their different stages of development: In addition to the realistic themed worlds Farm World and Wild Life for children aged three to eight, Dinosaurs (for four to eight year olds) and Horse Club cover role play for children aged five to twelve.
-Those who enjoy fantasy themes and mysticism will find plenty of scope for imagination in play worlds such as bayala® and Eldrador® Creatures.
+Today, the portfolio takes into account the play needs of children at their different stages of development: In addition to the realistic themed worlds FARM WORLD and WILD LIFE for children aged three to eight, DINOSAURS (for four to eight year olds) and HORSE CLUB cover role play for children aged five to twelve.
+Those who enjoy fantasy themes and mysticism will find plenty of scope for imagination in play worlds such as BAYALA® and ELDRADOR®.

-For several years, the company has been systematically developing its entire product range - from the well-known individual figures to complete play worlds.
-In July 2016, the company launched Horse Club, its own product world around the popular theme of horses, with lots of new figures, matching accessories and large and small play sets.
-Since 2018, in the new themed world Eldrador® Creatures, super-strong creatures with special features from the worlds of lava, ice, water and stone have been fighting for a mysterious superweapon that gives them the power to rule the other worlds.
-In 2020, Schleich opened a new chapter in the Dinosaurs world: The brand new Dinosaurs playsets around the three Colby brothers and their life in the secret dino research station open up a new exciting, adventurous play world for little dino fans.
-In 2023, things got magical at Schleich: The toy manufacturer enters the world of Harry PotterTM and launches an own product line.
-In September 2023, the seven main characters Harry Potter, Ron, Hermione, Hagrid, Luna Lovegood and Albus Dumbledore appeared with their respective animal as well as six magical creatures from the Harry PotterTM series.
-In 2024 Schleich launched the play world ‘Die Schule der magischen Tiere‘.
+For several years, Schleich has been systematically developing its entire product range - from the well-known individual figurines to complete play worlds.
+In July 2016, the company launched HORSE CLUB, its own product world around the popular theme of horses, with lots of new figurines, matching accessories and large and small play sets.
+Since 2018, in the new themed world ELDRADOR®, super-strong creatures with special features from the worlds of lava, ice, water and stone have been fighting for a mysterious superweapon that gives them the power to rule the other worlds.
+The new BattleCaves play concept, modular cage-like battle cubes, and other action-packed playsets have made ELDRADOR® the fastest-growing product line since 2024.
+Back in 2020, Schleich opened a new chapter in the DINOSAURS world: the brand-new DINOSAURS playsets based on the three Colby brothers and their life in the secret dinosaur research station open up a new, exciting, adventurous play horizon for little dinosaur fans.
+In 2023, things got magical at Schleich: The toy manufacturer launched its own Harry PotterTM product line.
+In 2024, the license for ‘Die Schule der magischen Tiere‘ was added.

-As a global player with German roots, Schleich now generates more than half of its turnover outside its core market of Germany and sells around 35 million figurines a year.
+As a global player with German roots, Schleich now generates more than half of its turnover outside its core market of Germany and sells more than 35 million figurines a year.
 The most important success factor is the expansion abroad, among others in France and the USA.
-Schleich now employs more around 350 people around the world.
+Schleich now employs around 340 people around the world.
 With the brand relaunch in 2022, Schleich comes a lot closer to its goal of becoming an internationally renowned "love brand".
 The company is now majority-owned by the Partners Group, a global private markets investment manager.
-The company has been headquartered in Munich since 2025.

 Categories